thesudo91/thesudo91.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a Ph.D. student at Arizona State University.
 I work at the intersection of Power Systems and Machine Learning.
 Check out my latest work on the publications tab.
-Interested in collaborating?
-Hit me up at antoscvarghese@gmail.com.
+If you're intrigued by the prospect of collaboration or wish to discuss related topics, feel free to reach out to me at antoscvarghese@gmail.com.
 Looking forward to engaging in thought-provoking exchanges and potential partnerships!

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.